Fiach-Dubh/BITCOIN-YouTube/README.md

 Who We Are:

 Bitcoin community volunteers and educators.
-Our main base of operation is reddit.com/r/bitcoin.

 Strategy: